Cleaner diesel fuel, advanced engines and effective emissions control technology make up a new generation of diesel. It's clean diesel.

 Clean diesel is the new generation of diesel technology.

-Today’s ultra-low sulfur diesel fuel, advanced engines and effective emissions control combine to achieve near zero emissions for fine particles and smog forming compounds like oxides of nitrogen (NOx).
-Clean diesel’s proven energy efficiency, and ability to use a wide range of renewable fuels that position diesel as a key technology for growing economies to achieve cleaner air, lower greenhouse gas emissions and a sustainable environment around the world.
+Today’s cleaner diesel fuels, advanced engines and effective emission controls combine to achieve near zero emissions for fine particles and smog forming compounds like oxides of nitrogen (NOx).
+Clean diesel’s proven energy efficiency and ability to use renewable fuels position diesel as a key technology achieve cleaner air, lower greenhouse gas emissions and a sustainable environment around the world.

 Cleaner diesel fuel, advanced engines and effective emissions control make up a new generation of diesel.
 It's clean diesel.

-Clean diesel fuel - containing 97 percent less sulfur - is now the standard for both on-highway and off-highway diesel engines nationwide.
-Using this ultra-low sulfur diesel (ULSD) immediately cuts soot emissions from diesel vehicles and equipment by 10 percent.
+Today, ultra-low sulfur diesel fuel - containing 97 percent less sulfur - is now the standard for both on-highway and off-highway diesel engines nationwide.
+Using this cleaner diesel (ULSD) immediately cuts soot emissions from diesel vehicles and equipment by 10 percent.
 Reducing the sulfur content of diesel fuel is similar to removing lead from gasoline during the 1970s.

 Cleaner diesel fuel enables the development of a new generation of advanced engines and emission control devices that can't operate effectively with higher sulfur content in diesel fuel.

-A combination of the energy-rich properties of the fuel, and the efficiency and completeness of the combustion of fuel to create useful mechanical energy.
-Diesel is a petroleum-based fuel with the highest energy density among transportation fuels - that's more energy per gallon than other alternatives.
+A combination of the energy-rich properties of the fuel and the completeness of the combustion of fuel to create useful mechanical energy.
+ULSD is a petroleum-based fuel with the highest energy density among transportation fuels - that's more energy per gallon than other alternatives.
 The U.S. Energy Information Administration states that few transportation fuels surpass the energy density of diesel.
 Even advanced biofuels including biodiesel and renewable diesel have energy densities far superior than other alternatives.

 Read DTF's Diesel Fuel Study - Diesel: Fueling the Future in a Green Economy.